How to Demonstrate Product Value in Industrial Marketing

 Demonstrating product value should be the primary obsession for industrial marketing teams, more so in the current business environment where simply touting product features is not enough to win overly skeptical B2B buyers.
 Manufacturers must prove their offerings deliver meaningful ROI and impact customers’ bottom lines.

 To achieve this, marketing and product teams should become laser-focused on quantifying value and conveying it persuasively.
 As discussed, tactics like ROI calculators, customer testimonials, and in-context demos are invaluable.
-However, orchestrating cohesive value messaging across channels and stakeholders remains a monumental challenge, made easier with Product information management software like Catsy.
+However, orchestrating cohesive value messaging across sales channels and stakeholders remains a monumental challenge, made easier with Product information management software like Catsy.

 Catsy’s single source of truth for product data and digital assets enables teams to efficiently manage tailored messaging for every role while maintaining consistency.
 Furthermore, the platform’s automated PDF generation and InDesign integration streamline collateral creation to supplement value claims.
 Catsy also provides a readiness reporting feature that enables teams to identify and fill crucial gaps, ensuring you have the assets to demonstrate value persuasively.
 With PIM as a foundational platform, industrial marketers can gain control over complex multi-channel campaigns.